-You can find helpful answers to questions considering the application process for the M.A. program »Integrated Design«.
+Here you can find helpful answers to questions considering the application process for the M.A. program »Integrated Design Research«.

-The M.A. program is only begins in the Summer Term (March of every year) and we only offer the opportunity to apply to the M.A. program in the Winter Term (deadline October 01).
+No. The M.A. program only starts in the winter term (September of every year) and we only offer the opportunity to apply to the M.A. program from mid-February to the end of April each year.

 Yes, but you have to be very convincing.
 Why do you want to study Integrated Design?
 What makes you a good fit for KISD?
 What can you bring from your past experiences to the program and how does studying at KISD fit into your overall goals?
 Please explain this clearly in your motivational letter and/or your portfolio.

 Unfortunately, we are not able to give individual feedback for the portfolio because of the large number of applications.
 We apologize for any inconvenience.